Islam Slimani: Anderlecht

+Coritiba

+On 20 August 2023, Brazilian club Coritiba officially announced Slimani's signing with a contract running until December 2024.

+Mechelen

+On 1 February 2024, Slimani signed for Belgian side Mechelen until the end of the 2023–24 season.

+Return to CR Belouizdad

+In September 2024, Slimani rejoined Algerian club CR Belouizdad.

+Loan to Westerlo

+On 16 January 2025, Slimani returned to Belgium and signed with Westerlo on loan until the end of the 2024–25 season.

+CFR Cluj

+In September 2025, Slimani signed with Romanian Liga I club CFR Cluj, until June 2026.

 International career

 In October 2009, Slimani was called up by Abdelhak Benchikha for the first time to the Algeria A' National Team for a week-long training camp in Algiers.
 In March 2010, Slimani was called up again, this time for a 2011 African Nations Championship qualifier against Libya as a replacement for his injured CR Belouizdad teammate Youcef Saïbi.
-However, Slimani did not play in the game as Algeria won 1–0.
+However, Slimani did not play in the game that Algeria won 1–0.

 In May 2012, Slimani was called up for the first time to the Algeria national team for the 2014 FIFA World Cup qualifiers against Mali and Rwanda, and the return leg of the 2013 Africa Cup of Nations qualifier against Gambia.
 On 26 May, he made his debut, coming as a substitute at half-time in a friendly against Niger.
 A week later, on 2 June, Slimani scored his first international goal for Algeria, netting the third goal in the 4–0 win over Rwanda in the 2014 FIFA World Cup qualifiers.
 He followed that up with another goal against Mali in the next game, and then scored another two goals in the following against Gambia.

 Slimani was selected for Algeria's squad taking part in the 2013 Africa Cup of Nations, and played in all three group games in January.
 Algeria, however, only won one point and were eliminated at the first stage.